-In a separate small bowl, stir together the stevia water enhancer, mint, and remaining banana, papaya, mango, and pineapple.
+In a separate small bowl, stir together the stevia water enhancer, chopped mint, and remaining banana, papaya, mango, and pineapple.
 Spoon about ¼ cup of the fruit mixture on top of the yogurt mixture in each bowl.
 Top with 1 tablespoon pecans.
 Garnish each with a sprig of mint.

-Cooking Tip: With a vegetable peeler, remove the peel from the papaya.
-Cut the papaya in half length-wise.
+Cooking Tip: To freeze fresh papaya, with a vegetable peeler, remove the peel from the papaya.
+Cut the papaya in half lengthwise.
 Using a spoon, scrape out the seeds.
 Slice the halves of papaya into 1-inch lengthwise slices.
 Cut the slices crosswise into 1-inch cubes.
-Place the papaya cubes on a cookie sheet for 2 hours, or until frozen.
-Transfer the papaya into sealable plastic bag or a covered freezable plastic container.
+Place the papaya cubes on a cookie sheet.
+Freeze for 2 hours, or until frozen.
+Transfer the papaya to a resealable plastic bag or a covered plastic freezer container.
 Freeze for up to 2 months.